PundiAI/pundi-docs/pundi-aifx/developers/cross-chain/target.md

 if user call ethereum bridge contract `sendToFx` method, the target is `ibc/0/px`, the token will be transfer to address on pundix chain

-if user call f(x)Emv CrossChain contract `crossChain` method, the target is `ibc/0/px`, the token will be transfer to address on pundix chain
+if user call Pundi AIFX CrossChain contract `crossChain` method, the target is `ibc/0/px`, the token will be transfer to address on pundix chain

 ### Module Name